 I shouldn’t need to persuade you that data has value; the enormous value of Facebook is hinged not just on access for advertisers to its billions of customers but targeted access.

-And a recent piece of research revealed that criminals will spend almost £280 for your PayPal login.
+A 2018 piece of research revealed that criminals will spend almost £280 for your PayPal login.
 That makes sense of course: a fraudster can rob you by accessing your PayPal account.

 But research from Top10VPN.com also showed that criminals can buy Match.com logins, Instagram logins, even Skype logins.